SparksCool/MaxCraft-OLDVER-1.12.2/README.md

 # MaxCraft (1.12.2)
-basically i add random stuff i think is cool to minecraft then see if it crashes
+basically i add random stuff i think is cool to minecraft then see if it crashes.